jplatte/website/content/blog/2022-09-whats-new-in-axum-0-6.md

 `State` also supports extracting "substates".
 See [the docs][state docs] for more details.

-While `Extension` still works we recommend users migrate to `State`.
-Both because it is more type safe but also because it is faster.
+While `Extension` still works we recommend users migrate to `State`, both because it is more type safe but also because it is faster.

 ## Type safe extractor ordering